jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 full query graph, since that would affect things...
 I think?

 Ok, so I've got the test passing.
 It seems as if it's kind of working?

+---

+Ok, it's been a while.
+I guess motivation can be tough sometimes.
+Anyway, I'm back, and ready to get back on it, so where were we?

+Ok, I've been starting to work on the merging process and had a slight idea.
+When we're trying to combine RUs I guess there's two ways that can happen.
+In one instance, the two would actually get merged such that the new RU accounts for both.
+So essentially you would get something with replications > 1.
+This would occur when labels are the same etc. In the other case, you have a pair of RUs which are compatible in that their sets of neighbours are equal, but they themselves aren't exactly equal.
+In this case, it's sufficient to simply place them both into an RU with replications=1.
+This seems to make sense, but I'll give it some more thought to see if there is further nuance.

+The other thing is that we need a way for child RUs to get pulled up into the parent RU under certain circumstances.
+We will do this when the child RU has only get edges going into the parent RU.
+Or maybe require that it only has a single outgoing edge (which by definition would go to the parent).
+Need to figure out which of those is correct...
+I think the former, QT30 itself illustrates that you might have multiple edges flowing to the parent, but it is still valid to merge in.

+Ok, so I've gone through QT30 in a bunch more detail and it's giving me some insights.
+I'm realising now that the initial conversion from query graph to replication graph doesn't need to wrap the entire thing into a single RU.
+The reason being that after the full simplification has occurred, the entire graph will end up being wrapped in a single x1 RU.
+But during the simplification process this could throw up some issues.
+Reason being that we wouldn't be able to find the lowest common ancestor.
+I suspect this might not actually be an issue as I'm not sure if we actually need to do that.
+We would never be dealing with RUs other than the top level ones, which therefore won't have an ancestor.

+Anyways, when merging siblings, we need to prioritise merging of isomorphic RUs before those that merely have matching neighbour sets.